onqtam/headjack/docs/why/FAQ.md

+## This can't possibly work!

+> "If you don't believe me or don't get it, I don't have time to try to convince you, sorry." - [Satoshi Nakamoto](https://www.goodreads.com/quotes/10722205-if-you-don-t-believe-me-or-don-t-get-it-i)

-## Will this work?
+Will this work?
 No clue.
 But what we can say with 100% confidence that we must try to create a better system than the current one.

+## TL;DR?

+The later you read this the more of a laggard you will be - this system is inevitable